Our intestines are a rich and thriving ecosystem, when we are healthy.

 Finally, disease organisms like salmonella, Heliobacter pylori, even certain strains of E. coli can infect the intestine and lead to IBS symptoms or worse.
 Parasites like Giardia, Cryptosporidium, even worms, can be contracted through contact with pets, infected persons, or contaminated food or water.
 These can cause a whole host of symptoms, but may only be evident from the symptoms that define IBS – altered stool habits and abdominal pain or discomfort.
 In some cases these disease organisms can be eradicated by your own immune system, but often they need to be treated.

+IBS can be caused by these and other health conditions.
 In order to identify and treat the cause of the symptoms it is necessary to consult with a physician familiar with all the causes and testing.
-For more information on testing CONTACT the IBS Treatment Center.
+For more information on testing visit the website of our partner the IBS Treatment Center.

 Dr. Stephen Wangen is the award winning author of two books on solving digestive disorders, and a nationally recognized speaker on IBS.
 He has been on ABC, NBC, and Fox as well as public radio.
 He was recently named one of Seattle’s Top Doctors by Seattle Magazine.